 Maltese Evangelical Church History

 Global University curriculums have several courses in church history in all academic levels.
 For example, in the Berean School of the Bible’s Ministerial Studies (BSB), the university has courses in church history that mostly is dedicated to the Assemblies of God in the United States.
 However, several countries that use this program, has written the church history of their country to replace the American history course.
 This is important because the students are ministering in that national setting.Maltese Evangelicalism is quite new.
 In fact, it started in the early seventeens.
-Consequently, GIT, will be doing the research for the Maltese history which we plan that in the next five years (2023), at least one BSB course will be completed and available for the Maltese Church.
-The person leading the project has been identified and informal discussions already took place between the Dean of the BSB and the director of GIT.The person writing the course has been identified.
-Literature such as newsletters, and correspondence are being collected.
+Consequently, GIT will be doing the research for the Maltese history which we plan that in the next five years (2023), at least one BSB course will be completed and available for the Maltese Church.
+The person leading the project has been identified and an informal discussions have already taken place between the Dean of the BSB and the director of GIT.The person writing the course has been identified.
+Literature such as newsletters and correspondence are being collected.
 Reference books are limited since there is not yet available an academic historical writing on the Maltese Evangelical.
 Pilot interviews already took place.